 In fluid environments such as oil refineries, precise flow rates are critical.
 If a differential pressure transmitter (DP cell) doesn’t read correctly, the flow may display one result when the actual flow through the pipeline is completely different.
 That’s why transmitters are regularly taken to workshops for recalibration.

-What’s more, by coupling direct to the process pipeline, there’s less need for NPT and tubing (thus removing potential leak points and galling risks).
+What’s more, by coupling directly to the process pipeline, there’s less need for NPT and tubing (thus removing potential leak points and galling risks).

 Looking for a leak-free solution?